ShivashishY/shiva/content/posts/blockchain-guide-for-noobs.md

 Although Blockchain technology has many advantages, still it also has some drawbacks, which let us know.

 **Requires a lot of power:** The operation of these blockchains requires a lot of computing power, due to which the need for electricity is very high.
-If we look at the situation of today&#39;s climate change, then it is not so easy in favor of any developing country because they have their own needs too.
-That&#39;s why it is true only for developed nations.
+If we look at the situation of today's climate change, then it is not so easy in favor of any developing country because they have their own needs too.
+That's why it is true only for developed nations.

 **Security of private key:** This private key should always be kept secret because if third parties come to know about them, then it is such a thing that you have given control of all your bitcoin in their hands.
 Apart from this, the private key should be backed up and protected from accidental loss, because if it is lost once then no one else can recover these funds and they will be lost forever.